luchete80/WeldFormFEM/README.md

-#WeldFormFEM – Open-Source FEM Solver for Large Deformation Processes
+# WeldFormFEM – Open-Source FEM Solver for Large Deformation Processes

 WeldFormFEM is an open-source Finite Element solver designed for nonlinear solid mechanics simulations involving large deformations, contact, and material plasticity.

 Originally developed for forging simulations, the solver is modular and extensible, making it suitable for a wide range of forming and manufacturing processes such as:

+Updated Lagrangian Implicit & Explicit Finite Element Method (FEM) CPU/GPU based solver. \
+WeldFormFEM works both on Ubuntu and Windows. \
+You can select to build it to CPU and GPU only by changing a single CMAKE var. \

-Forging
+- Forging

-Extrusion and stamping
+- Extrusion and stamping

-Indentation and hardness tests
+- Indentation and hardness tests

-Solid mechanics under large strains
+- Solid mechanics under large strains

-Custom research on material behavior
+- Custom research on material behavior

 ## Key Features
 - Implicit Velocity-Based Quasi-Static Solver (IVBQS)